Strengthened Splitting Methods for Computing Resolvents: Applications

 Therefore, when $\sigma_A=\sigma_B$, the results in these experiments suggest that the value of $\gamma\sigma_A$ has a considerable effect on the performance of S-DR. If this value is chosen too small, the solution found may be more inaccurate, while a large value can slow down the algorithm.
 A value of $\gamma\sigma_A=0.125$ appeared to be optimal in terms of the number of iterations and the error for both of the function data considered.

-\paragraph*{Acknowledgements.} The authors are thankful to Samir Adly for willingly sharing the FreeFem++ code from~\cite{adly2019decomposition}.
+\paragraph{{ Acknowledgements}}{ The authors are thankful to Samir Adly for willingly sharing the FreeFem++ code from~\cite{adly2019decomposition}, and to the two anonymous referees whose comments helped to improve the paper.
 The authors would also like to thank Heinz Bauschke and Walaa Moursi for pointing out reference \cite{giselsson_tight} and providing us the proof of the case $\lambda=2$ in Theorem~\ref{th:DR}.

-FJAA was partially supported by the Ministry of Science, Innovation and Universities of Spain and the European Regional Development Fund (ERDF) of the European Commission, Grant PGC2018-097960-B-C22.
-RC was supported by a postdoctoral fellowship of UMass Lowell.
-MKT is supported in part by ARC grant DE200100063.
+FJAA and RC were partially supported by the Ministry of Science, Innovation and Universities of Spain and the European Regional Development Fund (ERDF) of the European Commission, Grant PGC2018-097960-B-C22.
+MKT is supported in part by ARC grant DE200100063.}